What is Door to Door Fundraising?

 No. Our fundraisers are not permitted to ask for cash, they are only allowed to ask someone to sign up to play our Weekly Lottery through Direct Debit.

 If a fundraiser asks you for cash, they may not be genuine so please report this to us.
 Please call us on 0300 330 0740 or email us at email@example.com

 Why do you fundraise this way?

-Talking to people like you on your doorstep, in the street or at an event is one of the most successful ways of raising ongoing, regular donations.
+Talking to people like you on your doorstep, the street or at an event is one of the most successful ways of raising regular donations.
 For every £1 spent on face to face fundraising for this Weekly Lottery campaign, we hope more than double than that is raised over the next three years.

 With the help from supporters like you, more stroke survivors and their families can get the support they need, when they most need it.

 How do you ensure the security of my personal data?